davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

     (-129 ...
 126).

   m
     Memory operand.
-If used together with < or >, the operand can have postincrement which requires printing with %In and %in on TILE-Gx.
+If used together with :samp:`<` or :samp:`>`, the operand can have postincrement which requires printing with :samp:`%In` and :samp:`%in` on TILE-Gx.
 For example:

     .. code-block:: c++